domewastaken/chatty/README.md

 # chat-system
-that is my first chat system,
+this is my first chat system.
-If you want to contribute, make a pull request.
+<br>If you want to contribute, make a pull request.

-please follow and support the code thanks for reading
+please follow and support the code

+Thanks for reading